qubeio/hypr-gnome/README.md

 * **Interactive Window Swapping:**
     * **Drag & Drop:** Swap any two windows by simply dragging one and dropping it over the other.
     * **Keyboard Shortcuts:** A full set of keyboard shortcuts allows you to swap the focused window with the master or with its nearest neighbor in any direction (left, right, up, down).
+* **Window Focus Switcher:** Change the current window focus with a set of customizable keyboard shortcuts in every direction.
 * **Simple Settings Panel:** A simple settings panel within the gnome extension manager menu to adjust key bindings and window gaps / margins.
 * **External Exception List:** Use a simple `exceptions.txt` file to list applications (by their `WM_CLASS`) that should be ignored by the tiling manager.
 * **Smart Pop-up Handling:** Windows on the exception list, as well as dialogs and other pop-ups, are automatically centered and kept "always on top" for a smooth workflow.